aminnairi/laravel-docker/README.md

 $ git pull origin master    # all users
 ```

 The `laravel` folder will remain untouched.
-Only Docker that are listed in this repository will be updated.
+Only Docker related files that are listed in this repository will be updated.